Curious About Selling Inherited Property Or House In Probate?

 First, we’re so sorry for your loss.
 This can be a very challenging time for many reasons, and dealing with property ownership and an inherited house is tough at the best of times.

-You’re thinking, “I now have an inherited probate proprety, what do I do with this house?”
+You’re thinking, “I have or will soon be inheriting a property, what do I do with this house?”
+Should I keep it?
 Should I rent it?
 Should I sell it?
 How should I sell it?

 Tons of options open for you, but…